 To begin, the word therapy comes from the Greek word therapeuein, which means to attend, guide or serve.
 Psyche translates, loosely, to “soul.”

 This psychotherapy definition is radically different than the one since Freud’s time, in which therapists treated only the mind- “talk therapy.”
 That approach excludes the body.

 Talking alone cannot encompass the experience of the whole person.
 It’s like texting as the only means of communication: it gives us some information, but leaves out so much.
 And, as Bessel Van der Kolk says, the body keeps the score, meaning that everything that happens to us (including trauma) is stored in the body.

 All of this said, I know that the idea of experiential therapy can be scary.
-We spend so much time trying not to be vulnerable, especially in the presence of others, so this can be unfamiliar and even terrifying.
+We spend so much time trying not to be vulnerable.

 You are the expert on yourself.
 I’m not here to tell you what to do or to judge your decisions.
 I am here to witness as you explore some painful places and try on new ways of being.
 But in the end, my primary role is to help you accept all of you.